 Of course, Prof Ioannidis is by no account alone in his endeavours.
 Similar critiques of healthcare science and the lacklustre state of evidence based medicine are raised by many.
 Another notably popular researcher and communicator that comes to mind is Ben Goldacre (eg TED talk on battling bad science here, with more accounts of bad science to be found in his books).

-For a short and accessible introduction to some of the issues like p-hacking and the reproducibility crisis I might recommend this video by Veratasium.
+For a short and accessible basic introduction to some of the issues like p-hacking and the reproducibility crisis I might recommend this video by Veratasium.

 The FOAMed landscape of course is ripe with critical appraisal projects and frequently concerns itself with the checks and balances of good scientific conduct and translating science to the bedside.